Übersetzung durch Neil Mussett

 4. in the proceedings on legal aid

-6. in the proceedings on cross-border legal aid within the European Union, the measures designated in section 1077 of the Code of Civil Procedure, as well as the decisions incumbent on the execution court in accordance with section 1078 of the Code of Civil Procedure; if legal aid is applied for in legal action or in mounting a legal defence which requires a judicial act, the decision shall remain reserved to the judge in accordance with section 1078 of the Code of Civil Procedure;
+6. in the proceedings on cross-border legal aid within the European Union, the measures designated in section 1077 of the Code of Civil Procedure, as well as the decisions incumbent on the execution court in accordance with section 1078 of the Code of Civil Procedure; if legal aid is applied for in legal action or in mounting a legal defence which requires a judicial act, the decision remains reserved to the judge in accordance with section 1078 of the Code of Civil Procedure;

-12. the issuance of the enforceable copies in cases falling under section 726 subs.
-1, sections 727 to 729, 733, 738, 742, 744, 745 subs.
-2, as well as section 749, of the Code of Civil Procedure;
+12. the issuance of the enforceable copies in cases falling under section 726 (1), sections 727 to 729, 733, 738, 742, 744 and 745 (2), as well as section 749, of the Code of Civil Procedure;

-13. the issuance of further enforceable copies of court documents and the decision on the application to issue further enforceable copies of notarial documents in accordance with section 797 subs.
-3 of the Code of Civil Procedure and section 60 sentence 3 No. 2 of the Eighth Book of the Social Code;
+13. the issuance of further enforceable copies of court documents and the decision on the application to issue further enforceable copies of notarial documents in accordance with section 797 (2) no. 2(c) of the Code of Civil Procedure, and the decision on the issuance of further enforceable copies in accordance with section 60 sentence 3 no. 2 of Book 8 of the Social Code;

-16. the attachment of receivables, as well as the ordering of the attachment of registered ships or ships under construction from a writ of seizure unless the writ of seizure at the same time contains the attachment order or the ordering of attachment;
+16. the attachment of receivables, as well as the ordering of the attachment of registered ships or ships under construction from a writ of seizure, unless the writ of seizure at the same time contains the attachment order or the ordering of attachment;

 a) by the execution court, or by a court requested by the latter,

-b) by another Local Court in cases falling under sections 848, 854 and 855 of the Code of Civil Procedure, or
+b) by another local court in cases falling under sections 848, 854 and 855 of the Code of Civil Procedure, or

 c) by the distribution court (in accordance with section 873 of the Code of Civil Procedure),